 A.1.1.
 STRATEGY: Conduct proactive traffic enforcement to support municipal and county jurisdictions to effectively respond to critical incidents, preserve order, deter unfavorable motorists' behavior in or near school zones, deter alcohol-related driving offenses, and speed enforcement.
 Output: Deploy multiple enforcement troopers to proactively correct motorist violations in areas deemed critical to public safety and travel.
-Output: Total DUI checkpoints Output: Total citations issued Output: Total warnings issued Output: Total accidents investigated Efficiency: Maximize workforce effectiveness to deploy agency resources in areas deemed high risks optimally.
-Efficiency: Reduction in speed-related traffic accidents Efficiency: Reduction in time when responding to critical incidents Efficiency: Increase in law enforcement presence to preserve public order Explanatory: Increase multijurisdictional support and promote public safety - through statewide operations to reduce vehicle crashes and fatalities.
+Output:Total DUI checkpointsOutput:Total citations issuedOutput:Total warnings issued Output: Total accidents investigated Efficiency: Maximize workforce effectiveness to deploy agency resources in areas deemed high risks optimally.

+Efficiency: Reduction in speed-related traffic accidents Efficiency: Reduction in time when responding to critical incidents Efficiency: Increase in law enforcement presence to preserve public order Explanatory: Increase multijurisdictional support and promote public safety through statewide operations to reduce vehicle crashes and fatalities.
 Program 2.
-Multijurisdictional Law Enforcement Support (§ 45-3-21, Section (i))

-Goal A: Support all local, state, and federal law enforcement agencies
+Multijurisdictional Law Enforcement Support (§ 45-3-21, Section (i)) Goal A: Support all local, state, and federal law enforcement agencies OBJECTIVE A.1.

-OBJECTIVE A.1.
 Proactively augment local, state, and federal law enforcement agencies' crime enforcement capabilities.

-Outcome: Greater law enforcement presence in Mississippi communities
+Outcome: Greater law enforcement presence in Mississippi communities A.1.1.

-A.1.1.
 STRATEGY: Deploy agency resources to impact communities experiencing unfavorable criminal trends positively.

-Output:Deploy specialty units and enforcement troopers to operate within city and county limits in conjunction with local, state, and federal support requests.Output:Total multijurisdictional operations conductedOutput:Total arrestsEfficiency:Increase in law enforcement presence to preserve public order and time reductions in providing supportExplanatory:Increase multijurisdictional support to augment current city and county law enforcement operations to minimize criminal activity.
+Output: Deploy specialty units and enforcement troopers to operate within city and county limits in conjunction with local, state, and federal support requests.

-OFFICE OF SUPPORT SERVICES (711-01)

-1. Mission Statement

-The mission of the Mississippi Department of Public Safety's Office of Support Services (OSS) is to provide administrative support, technical support and general administrative oversight of all DPS Offices listed in Miss.
+Output: Total multijurisdictional operations conducted Output: Total arrests Efficiency: Increase in law enforcement presence to preserve public order and time reductions in providing support Explanatory: Increase multijurisdictional support to augment current city and county law enforcement operations to minimize criminal activity.
+OFFICE OF SUPPORT SERVICES (711-01) 1.
+Comprehensive Mission Statement The mission of the Mississippi Department of Public Safety's Office of Support Services (OSS) is to provide administrative support, technical support and general administrative oversight of all DPS Offices listed in Miss.
 Code §45-1-2.

-The philosophy of OSS is to conduct ourselves in the performance of our assigned duties with professionalism, expertise, and integrity.

-Statewide Goal #1: To provide financial, technological, among other types of support to the multiple divisions across the department which provide services to the public.
+2. Statement of Agency Philosophy The philosophy of OSS is to conduct ourselves in the performance of our assigned duties with professionalism, expertise, and integrity.
+3. Relevant Statewide Goals and Benchmarks Statewide Goal #1: To provide financial, technological, among other types of support to the multiple divisions across the department which provide services to the public.
+Relevant Benchmark #1:

-- 1) Number of financial transactions processed - 2) Number of employees supported

-4. Overview of the Agency

-In the next five years the OSS will continue to focus on hiring, training, and maintaining qualified professionals in the fields of finance, technology, and human resources as well as other divisions of the OSS.
-The OSS consists of the Finance Office (which includes the Accounting Department; Office of Supply, Procurement and Asset Management; Budgets, and Grants), Human Resources, Internal Security, Fleet Management, Management Information Systems, Maintenance, and Print Shop/Mail Room.
+- 1) Number of financial transactions processed - 2) Number of employees supported 4.
+Overview of the Agency 5- Year Strategic Plan In the next five years the OSS will focus on hiring, training, and maintaining qualified professionals in the fields of finance, technology, and human resources as well as other divisions of the OSS.
+The OSS consists of the offices of Human Resources, Internal Security, Management Information Systems, Maintenance, and the Comptroller's Office, which includes the Accounting Department, Office of Supply, Procurement and Asset Management, and Grants, 5.
+External/Internal Assessment - 1) Advancements in technology - 2) Decrease in workforce Through annual audits, the OSS can determine the strengths and weaknesses of its division and make necessary improvements in order to support the agency more efficiently.
+6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2024 through FY 2028 Program 1: Support Services GOAL A: Provide support to the multiple divisions of the department and identify efficient ways to streamline internal agency services.

-5. Agency's External/ Internal Assessment

-- 1) Advancements in technology - 2) Decrease in workforce

-Through annual audits, the OSS can determine the strengths and weaknesses of its division and make necessary improvements in order to support the agency more efficiently.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2026 through FY 2030:

-Program 1: Support Services

-GOAL A: Provide support to the multiple divisions of the department and identify efficient ways to streamline internal agency services.

 OBJECTIVE A.1.: Effectively provide administrative support, financial support, technical support and general oversight to the divisions of the department.
 Outcome: Increase the training of employees and streamline services to the department.

 A.1.1 STRATEGY: Conduct training for employees and audit current OSS initiatives to identify greater efficiencies to support DPS.
 Output: Identify communications and tasks that can be streamlined using technology and deemed paperless.